Fatty liver blood test**Euro-Pharmacies are not medical physicians. Therefore, the information provided is for educational purposes only.**

 Analysis:

 This case presents a classic example of severe cholestasis caused by the use of anabolic steroids.
 The lack of medical supervision in this situation has led to uncertainty regarding the dosage and duration of each steroid preparation used.
 Typically, cholestasis occurs within 4 to 12 weeks of starting a C-17 alkylated androgenic steroid.
 The symptoms of jaundice, severe pruritus, and significant weight loss can be intense and prolonged.
-While serum enzymes are usually only slightly elevated, there may be a temporary spike immediately after discontinuing steroid therapy.
+Serum enzymes typically show only slight elevation, but they may temporarily spike right after discontinuing steroid therapy.
 The liver biopsy reveals a “bland” cholestasis with minimal inflammation and hepatocellular necrosis.
-It is worth noting that Ma Huang has also been linked to cases of drug-induced liver injury, characterized by an acute hepatocellular pattern of damage.
+Researchers have linked Ma Huang to cases of drug-induced liver injury, which presents as an acute hepatocellular pattern of damage.

 This case serves as a stark reminder of the dangers of using anabolic steroids without proper medical guidance.
 The consequences can be severe and long-lasting, impacting not only the liver but also overall health and well-being.
-It is crucial for individuals to be aware of the potential risks associated with these substances and to seek professional advice before embarking on any steroid regimen.
+Individuals must be aware of the potential risks associated with these substances and seek professional advice before starting any steroid regimen.
 Failure to do so can result in serious health complications, as demonstrated by this unfortunate case.

 PRODUCT INFORMATION